UISP Devices - Recovery Mode

 These instructions will help you restore a UISP device to its default state in the unlikely event that it becomes unresponsive.
 Please note that this process is intended as a last resort, not an initial troubleshooting step.

 The TFTP Recovery feature is initiated by pressing an unresponsive device’s Reset button and using a TFTP client at a workstation.
 Pressing the Reset button will trigger the device’s TFTP Recovery Mode by running a TFTP server on the device.
-Afterwards, the recovery image can be retrieved from the TFTP client.
-During the recovery process, the device will install the UISP application version listed in the recovery image’s name.
+Afterward, the recovery image can be retrieved from the TFTP client.

 The UISP recovery images used for TFTP Recovery can be downloaded below.